kjake/freenas-iocage-unifi/README.md

 # UniFi Controller Jail for FreeNAS

+## I no longer use FreeNAS and will not be maintaining this

 Currently installs UniFi 5.6.26 with Let's Encrypt auto-renew support!

 This Jail makes use of VNET emulated/virtual network interfaces rather than sharing your main interface; this is needed for proper network discovery, but may not be required as this Jail is tested more.